zuozhenggh/learning-library/data-management-library/database/data-guard/19c-adg-fundamentals/automatic-block-media-recovery/automatic-block-media-recovery.md

 In this lab we will see how Active Data Guard Automatic Block media recovery works.

 Block corruptions are a common source of database outages.
-A database block is corrupted when its content has changed from what Oracle Database expects to find.
+A database block is corrupted when its cont-ent has changed from what Oracle Database expects to find.
 If not prevented or repaired, block corruption can bring down the database and possibly result in the loss of key business data.